edx/insights/docs/source/index.rst

-.. djanalytics documentation master file, created by sphinx-quickstart on Sat Mar 30 06:06:18 2013.
+.. edinsights documentation master file, created by sphinx-quickstart on Sat Mar 30 06:06:18 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to djanalytics's documentation!
+Welcome to edinsights's documentation!
 =======================================

 ..